Rome spring

 Rome spring Via del Corso Shopping

-The pleasant temperatures are ideal for visiting the numerous open-air museums.
-Whether you choose to visit the archaeological area around the Colosseum or the Via Appia Antica and its catacombs, the excavations of Ostia Antica, the Biopark, the Rose Garden or the Botanical Garden, there is plenty to see and do everywhere.
+The pleasant temperatures make it perfect to explore various outdoor museums.
+Whether you choose to visit the archaeological area around the Colosseum or the Via Appia Antica and its catacombs, the excavations of Ostia Antica, the Biopark, the Rose Garden or the Botanical Garden, there are numerous attractions to discover and enjoy.

 Rome Spring Aventine

-The weather is not always stable in spring.
-But there is a greater chance that it will be pleasantly warm than cold and rainy.
+Although the weather in spring can be unpredictable, there is a higher likelihood of it being pleasantly warm rather than cold and rainy.

 Climate data Rome Spring